-What if you’re going to be stuck in a holding pattern for the next 30 minutes waiting for a storm that’s currently over the airport to clear.
-If you’re getting a ride, you’d be able to contact whoever is picking you up and let them know, that is if the plane’s Wi-Fi is working.
+What if you’re going to be stuck in a holding pattern for the next 30 minutes waiting for a storm that’s currently over the airport to clear?
+If you’re getting a ride, you’d be able to contact whoever is picking you up and let them know.
+Well, if the plane’s Wi-Fi is working.

 I’ve tried to catch messages when I hear them through the noise-canceling but by the time I take off the headphones, the message is half over.
 Even worse, if I managed to nod off for a quick nap and wake up after the message is done.
 Not only am I no longer sleeping, I still don’t know what was said.

 I just hope that if it was REALLY IMPORTANT, the passengers around me would let me know what happened.

 Having your movie or TV show pause can be annoying, but I’d rather hear the announcements instead of listening to my own media.
 The best-case scenario is that the aircraft allows me to use my own headphones to hook into its IFE system (no funky plugs, thank you.)
 That way I get the noise canceling capability and will still hear the announcements.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.

 Want to sponsor a post, write something for Your Mileage May Vary or put ads on our site?
 Click here for more info.

 Like this post?
 Please share it!
 We have plenty more just like it and would love it if you decided to hang around and sign up to get emailed notifications of when we post.